 I-1.
 Limits apply to Cumulative Net Amount.
-Limits apply to both Reprogrammings from a PPA and Reprogrammings to a PPA.
-Cumulative Net Amount is the total dollar amount of Reprogrammings to and from a specific PPA in a certain period of time (for example, since the passage of the most recent Appropriations bill).
-For example, a PPA with a proposed reprogramming of \$100,000 to it that had \$10,000 reprogrammed from it in FY22 would have a Cumulative Net Amount of \$90.000.

-Reprogramming limits are determined by the recipient and/or donor projects' baselines and vary by account (Investigations, Construction, O&M, and MR&T) per the most recent FY's appropriations bill, e.g., the 2022 Act.
-Special rules apply in the case of any receiving PPAs that received an appropriation in prior years but did not receive an appropriation in the current program year (PY).
-As an example, if the PPA is in the Investigations account and has a baseline of less than \$100,000, a reprogramming to it of a Cumulative Net Amount of \$90,000 requires prior approval from Congress, such as, Congressional Reprogramming.
-This is because the PPA is in the Investigations account, has a baseline of less than \$100,000, and the proposed reprogramming is more than \$25,000 (Section 101(a)(6) of the 2022 Act); further, the proposed reprogramming is more than \$50,000, which is the least amount of a Congressional reprogramming (Section 101(b) of the 2022 Act).
+Limits apply to both reprogrammings from a PPA and reprogrammings to a PPA.
+Cumulative Net Amount is the total dollar amount of reprogrammings to and from a specific PPA in a certain period of time (for example, since the passage of the most recent Appropriations bill).
+For example, a PPA with a proposed reprogramming of \$100,000 to it that had \$10,000 reprogrammed from it in FY23 would have a Cumulative Net Amount of \$90,000.
+Reprogramming limits are determined by the recipient and/or donor projects' baselines and vary by account (I, C, O&M, and MR&T) per the most recent FY's appropriations bill, for example, the 2023 Act.
+As an example, if the PPA is in the Investigations Account and has a baseline of less than \$100,000, a reprogramming to it of a Cumulative Net Amount of \$90,000 requires prior approval from Congress, which is a Congressional reprogramming.
+This is because the PPA is in the I Account, has a baseline of less than \$100,000, and the proposed reprogramming is more than \$25,000 (Section 101(a)(6) of the 2023 Act); further, the proposed reprogramming is more than \$50,000, which is the least amount of a Congressional reprogramming (Section 101(b) of the 2023 Act).